Editor’s note: This post was originally published in November 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

-When I initially began researching yearly trends in storage for this article, fall seemed like the worst season to open your new storage facility.
-This is the time when rentals are slowing down and most properties experience an extreme decrease in sales.
+When I initially began researching yearly trends in storage rentals for this article, fall seemed like the worst season to open a new storage facility.
+This is the time when rentals are slowing down and most properties experience a sharp drop in sales.

-Winter gives you a similar dynamic to fall but, the way I see it, winter is the perfect time to prepare your storage facility for the spring rush.
-Because it’s the end of the year, you have a few months to figure out how you can welcome the spring season and garner high profits and high occupancy.
+While winter has a similar dynamic as fall, it’s is the perfect time to prepare your storage facility for the spring rush.
+Because it’s the end of the year, you have a few months to figure out how you can welcome the spring season and garner high profits and high economic occupancy at your facility.

 Just like with any business decision, the route you go really depends on what matters most to you and how you would like to see your business grow.
-I’ve given several thoughts to consider, but most of these are trends about the storage industry and my own opinions about them.
-An experienced facility owner near Arizona State University may find summer a more favorable time than a novice owner in a New England state will.
-Likewise, a hard-hitting operator looking to make the absolute biggest profit will strategize different than an owner who would rather fill a local storage need even if he had to take a hit off his profits to do so.
+It’ll all come down to your market and your storage offerings: An experienced facility owner near Arizona State University may find winter a more favorable time to open a storage facility than a new owner in a New England state will.
+Likewise, a hard-hitting operator looking to make the absolute biggest profit will strategize differently than an owner who would rather fill a local storage need even if he had to an initial hit off his profits to do so.

 Thanks for reading!
 If you liked this blog post, you may also like: 4 niche storage ideas to explore for your new build, How to boost your revenue with moving truck rentals, and Homelessness + self storage: How to be compassionate while preventing live-in renters.